SBI – Department of Systems Biology and Bioinformatics

 +49 381 498-7571

+I am a data scientist, using mathematics and computational tools to make sense of data.
 My work focusses on understanding how the functioning of cellular systems emerges from the interactions between the system’s parts, and how these emergent properties of a system as a whole enable or constrain the behaviour of its parts.
 Despite technological advances, that allow us to identify and characterise cellular components, the principles by which cells and tissues realise their function, remain poorly understood.
 My approach combines data-driven modelling with model-driven experimentation, using a wide range of computational and mathematical tools, including machine learning, statistics, systems theory, stochastic processes and category theory.
 The results of my work support basic biological and medical research.

 The BESTER project will develop new bioprocesses for the production of butyl esters for the bio-based chemicals market.
 The in situ enzymatic esterification of butyric acid (HBu) and butanol (BuOH), produced by C. acetobutylicum, to butyl butyrate (BuB) with simultaneous extraction of the ester has been successfully shown by TU Delft (NL), using a single bioreactor setup (5g/L BuB yield).